SCIM provisioning

 The SCIM token has the same security profile as an API key - anyone with it can create and modify users in your org.
 Rotate yearly or on any suspicion of leak.

-To rotate: at Settings → Provisioning, click Regenerate token.
+To rotate: in the Provisioning tab, click Regenerate token.
 The new token is shown once.
 Update your IdP’s stored copy before the next sync runs, or the next sync will fail and provisioning will pause.

 Common issues